GeoNode/documentation/intermediate/harvesting/index.rst

     GeoNode ships with the following harvester workers:

-    #. :ref:`GeoNode <geonode-harvester-worker-label>` (geonode.harvesting.harvesters.geonodeharvester.GeonodeUnifiedHarvesterWorker) - This is appropriate for harvesting from remote GeoNode deployments
+    #. :ref:`GeoNode <geonode-harvester-worker-label>` - Enables harvesting from other GeoNode deployments

-    #. :ref:`WMS <wms-harvester-worker-label>` (geonode.harvesting.harvesters.wms.OgcWmsHarvester) - This is appropriate for harvesting from remote OGC WMS servers
+    #. :ref:`WMS <wms-harvester-worker-label>` - Enables harvesting from OGC WMS servers

-    #. :ref:`ArcGIS REST services <arcgis-harvester-worker-label> (geonode.harvesting.harvesters.arcgis.ArcgisHarvesterworker) - This is appropriate for harvesting from ArcGIS REST services
+    #. :ref:`ArcGIS REST services <arcgis-harvester-worker-label>` - Enables harvesting from ArcGIS REST services

+    :ref:`Adding new harvester workers <creating-new-workers-label>` is also possible.
+This allows custom GeoNode deployments to add support for harvesting from other remote sources.

+.. _harvestable-resource-label:

 harvestable resource
     A resource that is available on the remote server.
 Harvestable resources are persisted in the GeoNode DB.
 They are created during :ref:`refresh operations <update-harvestable-resources-action-label>`, when the harvester worker interacts with the remote service in order to discover which remote resources can be harvested.

-    Harvestable resources can be managed by visiting the ``harvesting/harvestable resources`` section of the GeoNode admin area, or by visiting the ``api/v2/harvesters/{harvester-id}/harvestable_resources`` API endpoint with an admin user.
+    Harvestable resources can be managed by visiting the ``Harvesting -> Harvestable resources`` section of the GeoNode admin area, or by visiting the ``api/v2/harvesters/{harvester-id}/harvestable-resources`` API endpoint with an admin user.

     In order to be harvested by the :ref:`harvesting scheduler <harvesting-scheduler-label>`, a harvestable resource